-This Easy Chicken Pot Pie with Cheddar Herb Biscuits is a childhood favorite that never gets old.
+This Easy Chicken Pot Pie with Cheddar Herb Biscuits recipe is a childhood favorite that never gets old.
 While it's classic version contains a top and bottom crust with the filling wrapped inside, this recipe is a nice play on tradition meets modern.
 Don't worry--you'll still be satisfied with the flakiness of these cheddar herb biscuits and the extra cheese in the filling adds a great creaminess that's really hard to resist.
-You won't miss your old childhood version with this one, trust me.
+Nothing short of flavor.
+Super easy to whip together and all made in one skillet.

-Preheat oven to 400 degrees Fahrenheit and grease a medium baking dish with softened butter.
+Preheat oven to 400 degrees Fahrenheit and grease a medium skillet.
+Set aside.

-Add flour to vegetables, cooking for 1 minute until fully coated.
-Then add in white cooking wine, chicken stock and coconut milk.
-Be sure that you stir the liquid with the vegetables as soon as it's poured to make sure no lumps form.
-Once well incorporated, increase the heat so that the mixture begins to boil and then reduce to a simmer after 2 minutes.
-Finally, add the chicken, tossing it to ensure that it's well incorporated and then simmer until thickened, about 3-4 minutes.
+Once well incorporated, increase the heat to high heat so that the mixture begins to boil for about 3-4 minutes, then reduce to a simmer.
+Finally, add in the diced chicken, tossing it in to ensure that it's well incorporated and then simmer until sauce thickens, about 5-6 minutes.

-Once thickened, turn off the heat and add shredded cheese, stirring constantly until well incorporated and melted.
-Season filling mixture with sea salt and pepper until desired taste is achieved.
+Once thickened, turn off the heat and stir in shredded cheese, until fully melted and creamy.
 Set aside.

 Whisk together the all-purpose flour, baking powder, baking soda and sea salt in a medium bowl.
-Then add the chives, dried parsley, and shredded cheese and stir together with a fork to fully combine.
+Then add in the parsley, thyme, oregano, garlic powder and shredded cheese and whisk everything together.

-Add in cubed cold butter and vegetable shortening.
-Use a pastry cutter or fork to cut the butter in to the flour mixture until it looks like pea-sized clumps.
+Add in cubed cold butter.
+Using a pastry cutter or fork, cut the butter into the flour mixture until it looks like 'pea-sized' clumps.

-Pour the filling mixture into a prepared baking dish and top with biscuits.
-Brush biscuits with egg wash mixture (egg + 2 tsps water).
-Bake in the oven for 15-17 minutes or until biscuits are golden brown and cooked through.
+Brush biscuits with egg wash mixture (egg + 2 tsps water) and bake for 18-20 minutes or until biscuits are golden brown and fully baked through.